ros2/ros2_documentation/source/Installation/Ubuntu-Install-Debians.rst

 .. code-block:: bash

+   # Replace ".bash" with your shell if you're not using bash
+   # Possible values are: setup.bash, setup.sh, setup.zsh
    source /opt/ros/{DISTRO}/setup.bash
-   #replace ".bash" with your shell if you're not using bash
-   #Possible values are: setup.bash, setup.sh, setup.zsh
    ros2 run demo_nodes_cpp talker

 In another terminal source the setup file and then run a Python ``listener``\ :